 SCHOOL or DEPARTMENT: Central Office Elementary : BUDGET YEAR 2020-21 RECOMMENDATION: Is this recommendation for staffing or other budget driver?
 Staffing Addition WHAT'S DRIVING THE RECOMMENDATION?
-Enrollment changes, Program expansion Elementary : BUDGET YEAR 2020-21 BACKGROUND AND RATIONALE Currently, we have a number of elementary students in out of District programs.
+Enrollment changes, Program expansion BACKGROUND AND RATIONALE Currently, we have a number of elementary students in out of District programs.
 This request is for a special class (12:1:1 or 8:1:1) class at one of our elementary schools.
 This program would benefit two fold: 1) expanding the current continuum of services and 2) provide a possible revenue source for the special education budget.
-HOW DOES THIS REQUEST RELATE TO THE DISTRICT'S STRATEGIC PLAN Student Supports RTI: Cohesion and sharing of best practices, differentiated support imbedded in classroom instruction, focused goal oriented tiered support with criteria for success.
-ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = 1 Teacher FTE, 2 Aides Year 2 = 1 Teacher FTE, 2 Aides Year 3 = 1 Teacher FTE, 2 Aides instruction, tocused goal onented tiered support with o mena for success.
+HOW DOES THIS REQUEST RELATE TO THE DISTRICT'S STRATEGIC PLAN Student Supports RTI: Cohesion and sharing of best practices, differentiated support imbedded in classroom ESTIMATED COST OF ADD or (REDUCTION)?
+Year 1 = 1 Teacher FTE, 2 Aides Year 2 = 1 Teacher FTE, 2 Aides Year 3 = 1 Teacher FTE, 2 Aides instruction, focused goal oriented tiered support with criteria for success.
 CURRENT STATUS ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
 HOW WILL THE CHANGE BE MONITORED FOR IMPACT?
-Out of district placements and student Given the low number of student (12 maximum), there should not be an additional related service or specials impact on the school. performance will be monitored for impact.
+Out of district placements and student Given the low number of student (12 maximum), performance will be monitore there should not be an additional related service or specials impact on the school.